lambrospetrou/oxford-msc/plain-text/ch-dist-sys.md

 As a result, our algorithm consists of two phases, namely the **masking phase** and the **serialization phase**.
 During the _masking phase_ we create bitset masks for each union denoting whether each value is valid to be sent to the examined node, and during the _serialization phase_ the valid values are serialized in the exact way _Bit Serializer_ works, see **Section X.Y**.

 #### Deserialization

-_Bit Serializer HyperCube_ is perfectly compatible with the regular _Bit Deserializer_ therefore one can use that to deserialize hypercube serializations into factorizations.
-This is how each node deserializes the data received during the communication rounds into factorizations which are then being processed locally.
+_Bit Serializer HyperCube_ is perfectly compatible with the regular _Bit Deserializer_.
+Therefore one can use it to deserialize hypercube serializations into factorizations.
+This is how each node deserializes the data received during the communication rounds in the FDB distributed query processing, see **Chapter U**, into factorizations which are then being processed locally.